Popularity: Not Much

 Attention: Reefs, Stones

-Τhis is a relatively demanding spot due to the reef.
-It is ideal only for experienced surfers.
+It is ideal only for experienced surfers. as it is a relatively demanding spot due to the reef.

 Access to Chamolia: To reach the beach from Markopoulo, you have to follow the way from Markopoulo to Porto Rafti; at a distance of 2 km after Markopoulo, you have to turn left (the junction is signed).
 After 6 km turn right to archaeological site, keep driving all straight; after 3 km park your vehicle just before the local tavern.